We accept PayPal, Visa & Mastercard

 Lindsay-Abaire.
 An unemployed single mother is barely hanging on

-boyfriend be her ticket out, or will he reject her and his own humble
+her ticket out, or will he reject her and his own humble roots?
+Good

 Good People is set in South Boston, the blue-collar

-has just been let go from yet another job.
-Facing eviction and
+just been let go from yet another job.
+Facing eviction and scrambling

-to a fresh new start.
-But is this apparently self-made man secure
+ticket to turning her life around.
+But is this apparently self-made

-enough to face his humble beginnings?
-Margie is about to risk what
+man secure enough to face his humble beginnings?
+Margie is about to

-little she has left to find out.
-With his signature humorous glow,
+risk what little she has left to find out.
+With his signature

-loyalties and unshakeable hopes that come with having next to nothing
+shifting loyalties and unshakeable hopes that come with having next

 Good People premiered in 2011 at Samuel J. Friedman Theatre